A Kilonova Following a Long-Duration Gamma-Ray Burst at 350 Mpc

 Though the profile of the initial gamma-ray pulse complex has a duration $\gg 2$~s, there are additional lines of evidence (beyond the kilonova), which link GRB\,211211A to a compact object merger.
-First, the observed exponential decline in X-rays at a few hundred seconds after trigger is also a notable feature of EE-SGRBs \cite{Gompertz13}, and is highly consistent with both the luminosity and timescale of previous examples.
-Second, the spectral lag during the initial burst of $4 \pm 9$\,ms between the 25 -- 50 and 100 -- 150\,keV BAT bands is more consistent with short than long GRBs (see Supp.
-Info.~\ref{sec:co_origin}; \cite{Bernardini15}).
-The host galaxy stellar population has mass $\approx 7\times10^8$~M$_\odot$ and star formation rate (SFR) $\approx 0.07$~M$_\odot$yr$^{-1}$ (specific SFR of $\approx 0.10$~Gyr$^{-1}$), which are more consistent with the hosts of short than long GRBs \cite[][; Supp.
-Info.~\ref{sec:Prospector}]{Nugent+20,Perley2013}.
-Finally, the host offset and the lack of any underlying stellar component can readily be explained in merger scenarios, but not with massive stars.
+First, the observed exponential decline in X-rays at a few hundred seconds after trigger is a notable feature of EE-SGRBs \cite{Gompertz13}, and is highly consistent with both the luminosity and timescale of previous examples.
+Second, the spectral lag during the initial burst of $4 \pm 9$\,ms between the 25 -- 50 and 100 -- 150\,keV BAT bands is more consistent with short than long GRBs (see Methods section `Alternative Interpretations'; \cite{Bernardini15}).
+The host galaxy stellar population has mass $\approx 7\times10^8$~M$_\odot$ and star formation rate (SFR) $\approx 0.07$~M$_\odot$yr$^{-1}$ (specific SFR of $\approx 0.10$~Gyr$^{-1}$), which are more consistent with the hosts of short than long GRBs (see Methods section `Stellar Population Modeling') \cite{BRIGHT_II,Perley2013}.
+The host offset and the lack of any underlying stellar component can be readily explained in merger scenarios, but would be extremely unusual for a massive star.